-Henceforth, it might not pick up your vibrations immediately unless it is a Super-Turtle.
+Henceforth, it might not pick up your vibrations immediately unless it is a Super Turtle.
 Nonetheless, once it gets used to your frequency level while walking around it, you can expect the turtle to recognize you with the vibrations.

 One of my turtle friends claimed that his turtle recognizes him even in darkness only by the sound he creates while walking.

-Why A Turtle Recognizes Its Owner?
+Why does A Turtle Recognize Its Owner?

 So, why does the turtle recognize the owner with such stress to keep him in memory?

 The answer is straightforward- a turtle recognizes the owner for survival.
-At captivity, a turtle is entirely dependent on the owner for his food, health, and other survival facilities.
+In captivity, a turtle is entirely dependent on the owner for his food, health, and other survival facilities.
 Hence, the turtle must recognize you for a better survival chance.

 We have found three main reasons that influence a turtle to recognize you or its owner-

-- Food: In the wild, turtles always chase and fight their food.
+- Food: In the wild, turtles always chase and fight for their food.
 But in captivity, the owner provides all food regularly that helps the turtle live peacefully.
 So, for food, the turtle eventually becomes dependent on you, and it recognizes you as a source who has an unlimited provision of food for him

 - Curiosity: Turtles are naturally curious.
 Hence, it addresses you as a different animal that he hasn’t seen in the wilderness.
-So, when you continuously spend time with it, the turtle becomes curious to you.
+So, when you continuously spend time with it, the turtle becomes curious about you.
 It helps the pet to recognize you.

 So, the answer to the anecdotal question, “Can a turtle recognize you,” is, of course, YES.
 Your turtle will not only recognize you but will remember you for a brief time, even if you remain absent.

-The recognition mainly comes from auditory, eyesight, and smelling sense.
+The recognition mainly comes from the auditory, eyesight, and smelling sense.
 But the vision plays the most crucial part in it.
 Also, a turtle recognizes you as a friend of it who provides ample food for it.
 So, if you want to build a strong bond with your pet turtle, be kind to it and ensure the secure provision of proper food items.